Pat992/dart_azure_cosmosdb/README.md

 #### 3.4.1 List Documents
 The document-list operation returns a `Future<CosmosDocumentList>` with a list of  `CosmosDocument` or an error object.
+See [3.4.6 The Document model](#346-the-document-model) for information on the returned model and its variables.
 ```dart
 final CosmosDocumentList documentList = await cosmosDb.document
     .list(dbId: '<DB_ID>', collectionId: '<COLLECTION_ID>');